Need to create a specification name in Access?

 (4) Choose the Text File option for CSV/TXT file types

 (5) Locate the CSV file on your computer.
 You can use the Browse button to locate that file.
 You’ll also need to make sure that the File Name ends with “.csv” for a CSV file.

 Once you located your CSV file, click on OK to progress to the next screen:

-(6) Choose the Delimited option for your CSV file, and then press Next:
+(6) Choose the Delimited option for the CSV file, and then press Next:

-(7) Select the Comma option, and then check the First Row Contains Field Names.
+(7) For our example, select the Comma option, and then check the First Row Contains Field Names.
 Finally, press Next to move to the next screen:

 (8) To create your Specification Name click on the Advanced… option: